Skip to main content Skip to search Skip to navigation

 Who is Univ.-Prof. Dr. Bernhard-Michael Mayer?

-Prof. Mayer is a pharmacologist and toxicologist at the University of Graz (Institute of Pharmaceutical Sciences).
+Prof. Mayer is a pharmacologist and toxicologist at the University of Graz at the Institute of Pharmaceutical Sciences.
 He is one of the most renowned European scientists in the fields of nicotine pharmacology, aerosol physics, toxicological risk assessment and tobacco-free nicotine products.

-• Field of expertise: Mechanisms of action of nicotine, toxicological assessment of substances
+Mechanisms of action of nicotine and toxicological assessment of substances.

-• Scientific role: Supporter of “harm reduction” – switching from smoking to significantly less harmful alternatives
+Supporter of harm reduction – switching from smoking to significantly less harmful alternatives.

-• Known for: YouTube channel “Dampfen statt Rauchen” (“Vaping instead of smoking”) with study discussions
+YouTube channel “Dampfen statt Rauchen” with study discussions.

-• Publications: Numerous contributions on the toxicological safety of e-cigarettes
+Numerous contributions on the toxicological safety of e-cigarettes.

 He is regarded as one of the most important scientific voices against misinformation about vaping – independent, not industry-affiliated and technically precise.